ttopper/CPSC128/docs/M04_Repetition/25-example-draw-a-square.md

 # Example: Draw a square

-Write a program that reads in the size of a square and a character and then prints out a hollow square of that size out of the specified character and blanks.
+Write a program that reads in the size of a square and a character and then prints out a hollow square of that size using the specified character and blanks.
 Your program should work for squares of all sizes from 1 to 20 inclusive.
 Here is a sample run of the program,

     What size square?
 5
     What character? *